ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using Contracts.md

 ["Solidity"]
 >
 ```

-This example is based on [Setting Up a Local Private Test Network](./Setting%20Up%20a%20Local%20Private%20Test%20Network%20with%20One%20Node.md) example.

 It is prepared by using the geth version `1.5.7-stable` which is using Go version `go1.7.4` and tested on `macOS Sierra` and `Ubuntu 14.04.5`.